Women's Shelters Grants

 The FAWCO Foundation Development Grant

-Through The Foundation, FAWCO Member Clubs and FAUSA have been aiding worthy and reputable charitable projects around the globe for over 45 years.
+Through The Foundation, FAWCO Member Clubs and FAUSA have been aiding worthy and reputable charitable projects around the globe for over 50 years.
 Some clubs are working “hands-on” with their projects while others make financial contributions or donations of goods.
-FAWCO Member Clubs and FAUSA are passionate about supporting projects that improve the human condition throughout the world.
-The DGs provide the financial assistance that can help the recipients achieve their goals.
+The Development Grants provide the financial assistance that can help the recipients achieve their goals.

-The Foundation encourages FAWCO clubs to nominate grassroots organizations that receive little or no great sponsorship or support.
-Each FAWCO club may nominate two different projects each year.
+The Foundation encourages FAWCO clubs to nominate grassroots organizations that receive little to no sponsorship or support from other sources.

 Grant Categories